IAmMoltony/ds-craft/README.md

 ## Docs

 To generate documentation, you will need to have [Doxygen](https://doxygen.nl) installed.
 If you need PDF file output as well, then install [EPS to PDF](https://tug.org/epstopdf/).
 Once you're ready, pull up your terminal, go to the root of the project and run `doxygen`.
-You can use Doxywizard too.
+You can use Doxywizard too, if you like.

 ## Screenshots